All patients have a variety of end-of-life options, including:

 Patients should make these difficult decisions in consultation with their families and physicians.
 We do our best to support any legal end-of-life choices made by patients.

 The Oregon Death With Dignity Act (also see FAQ) was passed in 1997 and upheld by the US Supreme Court in 2006.
-It gives residents of Oregon the right to end their lives through voluntary self-administration of lethal medications prescribed by a physician.
-There is no minimum time for establishing Oregon residency, and it's simply up to the physician to decide whether the residency requirement is met.
+It gives people the right to end their lives through voluntary self-administration of lethal medications prescribed by a physician.
+The previous residency requirement was ended in 2022 as the result of a court case.

-In order to help facilitate the widest range of end-of-life choices possible, we plan to establish a Patient Room in our facility.
+In order to help facilitate the widest range of end-of-life choices possible, we have established a Patient Room in our facility.
 Making use of this room would avoid damaging delays caused by transportation.
 It could also avoid delays in pronouncement of legal death, a common problem in cryonics.